| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 recommendations to the court.
 The court, however, always retains the right

-e.
+to review and amend the agreement. e.
 If an agreement has been reached, the professional will

 put all of the details in writing and get copies to both parties as well